LIGO-VIRGO constraints on dark matter and leptogenesis triggered by a first order phase transition at high scale: Results and Discussion

 Such non-thermal or feebly interacting massive particle (FIMP) type DM can be produced dominantly from singlet scalar (S) decay inside the bubble.
 The corresponding Boltzmann equations for comoving densities of DM and singlet scalar S can be written as

 with $z=M_S/T$ and assuming the relativistic dof to be constant, which is valid at temperatures above electroweak scale.
 In the second equation, $\Gamma_{sDM}, \Gamma_{sh}, \Gamma_{sN2}, \Gamma_{sN3}$ denote the corresponding decay width of singlet scalar into a pair of DM, SM Higgs, $N_2$, $N_3$ respectively.
-Similar to $N_{2,3}$, the singlet scalar with mass $M_S > T_n$ is also out-of-equilibrium inside the bubble having a large initial abundance.
+Similar to $N_{2,3}$, the singlet scalar with mass $M_S > T_n$ is also out-of-equilibrium inside the bubble having a large initial abundance, given by

 Since singlet scalar coupling with the SM Higgs is very small, one requires a dominant decay channel of $S$ such that it decays at least before BBN without overproducing DM.
-In the minimal model we are studying, this is possible only when $M_S > 2 M_{N_{2,3}} \sim 2 M_N$.
+Due to $M_S > T_n$ applicable to the entire parameter space, dilution of singlet scalar abundance via annihilation is also suppressed.
+In the minimal model we are studying, DM overproduction from singlet scalar decay can be avoided only when $M_S > 2 M_{N_{2,3}} \sim 2 M_N$ keeping the branching ratio BR$(S \rightarrow {\rm DM \, DM})$ small.
 We have chosen our benchmark points in table \ref{tab1}, \ref{tab2} such that this condition is satisfied.
 The corresponding DM masses, consistent with correct relic abundance, are shown in the last column of table \ref{tab2}.
-On the left panel of Fig. \ref{fig:5}, we show the parameter space in $M_S-M_N$ plane while indicating the region consistent with DM relic criteria.
-On the right panel of the same figure, we show the mass of DM as a function of singlet scalar mass, which satisfy correct DM relic criteria.
+On the left panel of Fig. \ref{fig:5}, we show the parameter space in $M_S-M_N$ plane while indicating the region consistent with DM relic criteria ($\diamond$ shaped points) and both DM and non-thermal leptogenesis criteria ($\star$ shaped points).
+On the right panel of the same figure, we show the mass of DM as a function of singlet scalar mass, which satisfy correct DM relic criteria (blue coloured points) and both DM and non-thermal leptogenesis criteria (red coloured points).
 We also check the contribution of SM Higgs decay to FIMP DM relic and find it to be negligible, due to the smallness of singlet-SM Higgs mixing.
+Thus, incorporating DM relic criteria puts tight constraints on the model parameter space.